 Going back to research the history of the church, we found no records past 1922.
 Knowing the church to be much older, we asked long time residents of the community how long the church has been in existence.
 Miss Julie Baker of 2500 Blount Avenue remembered the church being on the site of 607 Blount Avenue.
 She described the building as log construction and the pastor's name as Rev. DeArmond, another leading member as Mr. Sams, and the choir director as Mr. King, Mr. Wiley King's father.
 The pastor wore a high silk hat and a long split tailcoat.
 In 1898, Miss Baker was 12 years old and was saved there under the pastorate of Rev. DeArmond.

 Today the church has 2 educational wings, a fellowship hall, evangelist's quarters, an annex building, softball field and other recreational facilities.
 The Henry Parks Life Style Center (commonly called the barn) was completed in 1990.

 The church has had 8 pastors during this time: Rev. J.H.
 Lord, Rev. G.B.
 Sprinkle, Rev. J.C.
 Leatherwood 1926-1955, Rev. Dan Underwood 1955-1957, Rev. Henry Parks 1957-1991, Rev. Tommy Bellamy 1991-2001, Rev. Robert Branch 2001 to 2018, and Rev. Jerry Laudermilk who just moved to East Tennessee from a pastorate in Ohio, in February 2019.

 From its small beginnings, the church continues to grow with God’s blessings and grace.
-We are looking forward with great anticipation of what God is about to do through South Knoxville Church of God as we move into the future proclaiming the goodness of our God!
+We are looking forward, with great anticipation, to what God is about to do through South Knoxville Church of God as we move into the future proclaiming the goodness of our God!